jake106/prem_pred/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-NOTE: Currently there is no script to automate fetching the data (there soon will be!), so data must be downloaded manually from [football-data.co.uk](https://www.football-data.co.uk/englandm.php), and placed in the `daat` directory.
+NOTE: Currently there is no script to automate fetching the data (there soon will be!), so data must be downloaded manually from [football-data.co.uk](https://www.football-data.co.uk/englandm.php), and placed in the `data` directory.

 Currently all functions of the package can be accessed by running the `main.py` function from the base directory with the appropriate flag.
 This can be called as follows: